hyuncat/hyuncat.github.io/_posts/2025-12-24-parablegpt.md

 - Humility

 ### Common themes
-the common themes behind the moral teachings were
+The common themes behind the moral teachings were
-- respect God
+- Respect God
-- forgive others
+- Forgive others
-- uphold justice
+- Uphold justice
-- don't strive for the material
+- Don't strive for the material
-- strive for balance
+- Strive for balance

 Taken at face value, these seem like decent-enough, prosocial ways to conduct your life.